lucas-crodrigues/leaderboard/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To clone the repo run the line `git clone https://github.com/lucas-crodrigues/leaderboard.git` on your console.

-  1- Download files <br>
+To get a local copy up and running, run these command lines on your console:
-  2- Run index.html in browser
+  1-  `npm install` <br>

-To clone the repo run the line `git clone https://github.com/lucas-crodrigues/leaderboard.git` on your console:
+  2-  `npm start`

 ## Authors